SAP-samples/abap-platform-rap640/README.md

 ### About the 3-Tier Extensibility Model

-You will learn how to apply the [Cloud API Enablement Guidelines for SAP S/4HANA Cloud Private Edition and and SAP S/4HANA](https://www.sap.com/documents/2023/05/b0bd8ae6-747e-0010-bca6-c68f7e60039b.html) to consume an unreleased SAP API.
+You will learn how to apply the [ABAP Cloud API Enablement Guidelines for SAP S/4HANA Cloud Private Edition and SAP S/4HANA](https://www.sap.com/documents/2023/05/b0bd8ae6-747e-0010-bca6-c68f7e60039b.html) to consume an unreleased SAP API.
 You will learn how to mitigate missing released SAP APIs in the 3-tier extensibility model when working with ABAP Cloud on these two products.

 <img src="images/3-tier-extmodel.png" alt="3-tier extensibility model" width="80%">